la2050/challenge/_2021/learn/lasa-the-los-angeles-service-academy.md

   experiences and career developments.
 Our vision for success is to see LASA graduates use the information they gained and the connections they forged to create a more equal, environmentally sustainable, and just LA.
-Approximately how many people will be directly impacted by this proposal?: '40' Approximately how many people will be indirectly impacted by this proposal?: '1300' Please describe the broader impact of your proposal.: > The broader impact of LASA is inseparable from the specific aspects of the future our students choose to address.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '40' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '1300' Describe how Los Angeles County will be different if your work is successful.: > The broader impact of LASA is inseparable from the specific aspects of the future our students choose to address.
 They have become environmental engineers and architects.
 They have decided to study environmental studies and